Are we brainwashed by wine prices and ratings?

 Gerardo Espinosa of Lodi's Vinedos Aurora conducting barrel tasting

 The worse wine critics, in fact, are probably the ones with a false sense of infallibility.
-Who believe their 100-point scores have the permanence of stone tablets despite the factor every experienced taster acknowledges - that not every bottle under the same label tastes the same.
+Who believe their 100-point scores have the permanence of biblical tablets despite still another factor that every experienced taster acknowledges - that not every bottle under the same label tastes exactly the same.
 Good wine is an organic (in the original sense of the word) product, and it's silly to expect sameness.
-Suffice to say, human beings are never infallible.
-Even Popes know (or should know) this.
-Wine critics – because they are evaluating liquids that shift and change as rapidly as our senses and minute hands on a clock – even more so.
+Bottle variation is a fact of life, which only exasperates the fact that the taste perceptions of human beings (including the world's greatest wine "experts") are just as variable.
+Even Popes know (or should know) this about their judgement.
+Wine critics – because they are evaluating liquids that shift and change as rapidly as their senses, and the minute hands on a clock – even more so.

 That is to say, each individual making a concerted effort to understand his or her own taste in wine, critics be damned.
 If your instinct is to be skeptical of prices, high or low, then you're already half-way there.
 Hey, let's open up a bottle and talk about it.
 There is, after all, no trust like trust in yourself, and in the experience shared with friends, family, and especially equally good food.